A Century of Tradition:

 Big Names and Big Crowds (1970s–2000s)

+The fair's grandstand hosted a dazzling lineup of entertainers, from Brenda Lee and Charlie Pride to Neal McCoy, Blackhawk, and more.
+Attractions grew to include demolition derbies, tractor pulls, monster trucks, and antique exhibits.
 By the 1980s, the fair was drawing 60,000+ attendees, with affordable prices and weekend passes helping keep the event family-friendly.
 Parking was streamlined, camping expanded, and livestock auctions boomed — blending rural roots with modern appeal.

 The Spirit of the Community (2000s–Today)

 As of the 99th and 100th anniversary celebrations, the fair continues to thrive thanks to generations of volunteers, Fair Board members, and supportive local leaders.
 Longtime contributors like Richard Bedard and Wally Bouchey exemplify the fair’s spirit of service.
 With over 130 upgraded campsites, 4-H entries, games, concerts, and racing, the fair remains a Labor Day weekend highlight.
+Despite rising costs and reduced state subsidies, the Fair Board has kept the event affordable and inclusive.
+From little kids catching their first carnival ride to lifelong farmers showcasing their livestock, the Dickinson County Fair is, above all, a labor of love.

 Here’s To 100 More

 For more than a century, the Dickinson County Fair has celebrated the values of hard work, community, and fun.
 It honors its past while embracing the future — and stands as a proud symbol of rural Michigan’s heritage.
+Come for the rides, stay for the memories — and be part of the next 100 years of tradition.

 Meet the Team